ManuelRao/ManuelRao/README.md

 <h1 align="center">Hi 👋, I'm Manuel Rao</h1>
 <h3 align="center">I make random stuff when i feel like it</h3>

-- 🔭 I’m currently working on [SketchVision](https://github.com/matiszpek/Proyecto-4to)
+- 🔭 I’m currently working on [mx-5 telescope](https://github.com/porfi2089/mx-5_telescope)

-- 🌱 I’m currently learning **how TF you make a rocket not go fast**
+- 🌱 I’m currently learning **how to hit a coin from kilometer away with a laser**

 - 💬 Ask me about **nanvegation and control**